MaMuk/SQLFiddle-SuiteCRM/README.md

 ##### Known limitations:

-1) Compatibility with databases other than MySQL has not been tested.
+1) Currently compatible with only MySQL database.
 2) Not tested with complex queries.

 ##### TODO:

 1) Add icon.
 2) Needs to Clean-up junk HTML, CSS, JS and PHP code.
+3) Add support for other SuiteCRM supported database also.

 ###### By:
   Sohan T.